SAFETAG/SAFETAG/content/ADIDS/needs_assessment/input/case_studies.md

 1. Pro solum postea cetero at, volutpat dissentiunt sed eu.
 Ad has illud repudiandae, nec labore alienum liberavisse ea, at per ponderum tincidunt deseruisse.
     * Sonet mediocrem et sea, vix at inani falli disputationi.
 Eos efficiantur necessitatibus id.
 	* Consul instructior his an, vel dico epicurei ea, cu vis saepe dicant qualisque.
 Quod ancillae salutandi cu vim, feugait postulant eu nec.

+### Post Needs Assessment

+*Introduction:* Pro solum postea cetero at, volutpat dissentiunt sed eu.
+Ad has illud repudiandae, nec labore alienum liberavisse ea, at per ponderum tincidunt deseruisse.
+Sonet mediocrem et sea, vix at inani falli disputationi.
+Eos efficiantur necessitatibus id.
+Consul instructior his an, vel dico epicurei ea, cu vis saepe dicant qualisque.
+Quod ancillae salutandi cu vim, feugait postulant eu nec.

+#### A. Documenting a Needs Assessment

+The goal of this exercise is for the trainee to guide the participants through a rapid identification of the technology used in the process' they outlined.
+This activity will identify the core services that the auditor will use to flesh out an asset map.

+*NOTE: {.note}* This activity is about an auditor identifying the technological scope of the organization.
+The auditor will have a chance to explore the actual infrastructure during the remainder of the audit.
+This activity should be fun and quick.

+  * Identify process' that are universal and process' that are individual.
+For individual process' the auditor will go around and work individually with staff to identify assets.
+The universal process' will be mapped out as a group in this process.
+  * Use failure points from post-mortum to identify the assets that are important to explore.
+  * step 3
+  * step etc.
+  * How to use Swim Lanes to explore "ceremonies"

+##### Compiled from:

+  * *Working Paper*: ["Envisioning Risk: A Systematic Framework for Risk Visualization in Risk Management and Communication"](http://www.knowledge-communication.org/pdf/envisioning-risk.pdf) (Martin J. Eppler)

+##### Interaction with the Participants:
+Sonet mediocrem et sea, vix at inani falli disputationi.

+  * Ad usu latine voluptatibus, vim elit homero at, sit prima eruditi legimus id.

+##### Talking points for the trainer (basic/advanced)

+With the case study concluded, the trainer now directs participants to their Class Notes.

+1. Pro solum postea cetero at, volutpat dissentiunt sed eu.
+Ad has illud repudiandae, nec labore alienum liberavisse ea, at per ponderum tincidunt deseruisse.
+    * Sonet mediocrem et sea, vix at inani falli disputationi.
+Eos efficiantur necessitatibus id.
+	* Consul instructior his an, vel dico epicurei ea, cu vis saepe dicant qualisque.
+Quod ancillae salutandi cu vim, feugait postulant eu nec.